2010 | 2011 | 2012 | 2013 | 2014

 Fleming was born Feb.
 20, 1960 and entered the Society of Jesus in 1983 and was ordained a priest in 1995.
 As a Jesuit educator, Fleming has dedicated his life to academic investigation, service to and with the poor and spiritual reflection.
 He follows in a long line of Jesuits dedicated to bringing their academic and spiritual preparation to the Upper Ohio River Valley.

-Summer - President Fleming announced a partnership with Double J Realty to construct a 36-unit housing complex on Washington Avenue for graduate students.
+Summer - President Fleming announced a partnership with Double J Realty to construct a 36-unit housing complex on Washington Avenue for adult & graduate students.

 Sept.
 9 - Work on Phase I of the athletic field renovation project begins.
-Phase I includes new artificial turf and markings for various sports.
+Phase I included new artificial turf and markings for various sports.

 Oct.
 5 - Rev. James J. Fleming, S.J. is formally installed as president by Diocese of Wheeling-Charleston Bishop Michael J. Bransfield at the Cathedral of St. Joseph's in Wheeling.